 Demonstrates if short-term assets are sufficient to pay current liabilities.
-A ratio of "1" or higher indicates that abusiness is able to meet its short-term liabilities.
+A ratio of "1" or higher indicates that a business is able to meet its short-term liabilities.

-Average Collection Period = Days in period \ Average claims receivable / Total claims this figure should be under 30 days unless the provider agency has substantial reserves or isexperiencing problems with claim processing.

-Calculates the approximate amount of time it takes for the provider agency to receive payments owed.
-Typically, this calculation is performed by businesses that sell on credit.
+Average Collection Period = Days in period \ Average claims receivable / Total claims this calculation is performed by businesses that sell on credit.
 Within the context of CCP fiscal reporting, this metric is referring specifically to fee for service claims for waiver services.
-Given that claims can be submitted daily and will be paid bi-weekly
+Given that claims can be submitted daily and will be paid bi-weekly this figure should be under 30 days unless the provider agency has substantial reserves or is experiencing problems with claim processing.